Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Usage: Enables peer support without feeling invasive or clinical.

-Our data: This phrase appeared in 1.8 million social media posts in 2025, often in contexts of peer support and check-ins.
+From what we have observed: This phrase appeared widely across social media posts in 2025, often in contexts of peer support and check-ins.

-Why it works: It's less intimidating than "Are you okay?" or "How are you feeling?"
+Why it works: It is less intimidating than "Are you okay?" or "How are you feeling?"
 The casual tone creates space for honest responses.

-Real example: Gen Z friends use "you good?" as regular check-ins, creating ongoing peer support through accessible language.
+Gen Z friend groups use "you good?" as regular check-ins, creating ongoing peer support through accessible language.

-6. "Feeling Better" / "Vibes Improving" — The Recovery Language
+6. "Healing Era" / "Vibes Improving" β The Recovery Language

-Meaning: Communicating improvement in mental or emotional state.
+Meaning: Communicating improvement in mental or emotional state, or entering a period of intentional recovery.

-Our tracking: Recovery language using slang appeared in 340,000 posts in 2025.
+Recovery language using slang saw widespread use across social media in 2025.
 Gen Z prefers slang for recovery communication because it feels more authentic than clinical language.

 Cultural significance: Represents how Gen Z discusses recovery using relatable language rather than clinical terminology.